Here's Our Rant About Agrify Corporation (AGFY)

 ROTH Capital gave a rating of “Buy” to AGFY, setting the target price at $20 in the report published on February 23rd of the current year.

-During the last 5 trading sessions, AGFY fell by -16.10%, in comparison to the 20-day moving average, which settled at $26.71.
-In addition, Agrify Corporation saw 61.54% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AGFY rose by +21.12%, in comparison to the 20-day moving average, which settled at $25.84.
+In addition, Agrify Corporation saw 96.70% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading